-Mark has over 10 years’ experience as an employment law specialist.
-His busy practice has covered a wide range of cases, representing both Claimant and Respondent, at the Employment Tribunal and the Employment Appeal Tribunal in addition to the High Court and County Court.
+Mark Green has over 14 years’ experience as an employment law specialist.
+His busy practice has covered a wide range of cases, representing both Claimant and Respondent, at the Employment Tribunal, Employment Appeal Tribunal and Court of Appeal in addition to the High Court and County Court.
 He has been recently ranked in the Legal 500 2021 for both the London Bar and on the South Eastern Circuit, with clients praising him as a ‘skilled and highly competent barrister’, noting his ‘huge intellect’, ‘excellent tactical mind’ and 'quiet and unassuming confidence' that makes lay clients ‘feel at ease as soon as they meet him’ and his 'excellent, pragmatic advice’.

 He is also regularly instructed to draft pleadings, advise on prospects and witness statements and deal with mediation proceedings.

 In the EAT, issues have covered the definition of disability, limitation, protected disclosures, unlawful deductions from wages, medical evidence, pecuniary loss arising from discrimination, costs awards, satisfactory reasoning, victimisation and whole career loss of earnings.